There are more than 8 million people who work part-time in the UK.

 Most of the UK’s bank holidays fall on a Monday or Friday.
 In companies that give paid bank holidays, and where part-time employees don’t usually work on these days, those part-time employees would end up receiving proportionately fewer days’ leave than their full-time colleagues.

-Let’s take an example of a company where the full-time employees get eight bank holidays.
 There are usually 8 bank holidays per year in England and Wales, and these are taken as paid leave either on top of or part of their normal allowance.

 So, here's the magic formula you'll need: